 8 Best Beaches in Fort Myers, FL

 The Fort Myers area has long been a tourist attraction for its sun-soaked beaches and warm, clear waters lapping at soft white sands.
-Layer on a wide variety of reasonably priced accommodation, good dining options, and fun things to do, and the combination is almost irresistible.

 Fort Myers is located on the Gulf of Mexico, in an area of Florida that is almost always guaranteed to have warm weather, even in the darkest days of winter.
 The best beaches are found in Fort Myers Beach on Estero Island, about a 30-minute drive from downtown Fort Myers.
 You can also find beautiful stretches of sand on several other barrier islands nearby.

 Each beach area has its own personality and characteristics.
-Some are quiet, a few are lively and action-packed, others are ideal for families with small children.
+Some are quiet, a few are lively and action-packed, and others are ideal for families with small children.
 And large stretches have no one around.